-Hidden in a remote, thickly forested corner of the Western Ghats 240km northeast of Mangalore, Jog Falls are the highest waterfalls in India.
+Hidden in a remote, thickly forested corner of the Western Ghats 240km northeast of Mangaluru, Jog Falls are the highest waterfalls in India.
 Today, however they are rarely as spectacular as they were before the construction of a large dam upriver, which impedes the flow of the River Sharavati over the sheer red-brown sandstone cliffs.
 Still, the surrounding scenery is gorgeous, with dense scrub and jungle carpeting sparsely populated, mountainous terrain.
-The views of the falls from the opposite side of the gorge is also impressive, unless, that is, you come during the monsoons, when mist and rain clouds envelop the cascades.
-Another reason not to come here during the wet season is that the extra water, and abundance of leeches at this time, make the excellent hike to the floor valley a trial; if you can, head up here between October and January.
+The views of the falls from the opposite side of the gorge is also impressive, though during the monsoons, mist and rain clouds tend to envelop the cascades.
+Another reason not to come during the wet season is that the extra water, and abundance of leeches at this time, make the excellent hike to the floor valley a trial; if you can, head up here between October and January.
 The trail starts just below the bus park and winds steeply down to the water, where you can enjoy a refreshing dip.
-The whole patch opposite the falls has been landscaped for appealing viewing, with its own impressive entrance gate and attractively designed reception centre.
+The whole patch opposite the falls has been landscaped for appealing viewing, with its own entrance gate and reception centre.